History of candlelight rallies in South Korea: The protest against the Roh Moo-hyun president's impeachment

-Roh Moo-hyun was president who wanted to fight authoritarianism and regionalism is president.
+Roh Moo-hyun was a president who wanted to fight authoritarianism and regionalism as president.
 His capital relocation plan and the announcement of a grand coalition have been altered and criticized, and his stagnant economic growth has also led to the worst approval rating ever for a president of 5 percent.
-And he became the first president to be impeached in the history of the Republic of Korea's constitutional history for violating the election law, which calls for his support of the Uri Party.
+And he became the first president to be impeached in the history of the Republic of Korea's constitutional history for violating the election law with calls for support of the Uri Party.
 But the anger is not people, Roh Moo-hyun.
 Many citizens gathered at the National Assembly and poured into the streets shouting "impeachment" for the impeached president, holding candles.
-Candles filled the streets of Gwanghwamun in Seoul to Daehanmun Gate in Deoksugung Palace, and such rallies continued throughout the country until the Constitutional Court rejected the impeachment motion.
+Candles filled the streets from Gwanghwamun in Seoul to the Daehanmun Gate in Deoksugung Palace, and such rallies continued throughout the country until the Constitutional Court rejected the impeachment motion.

-A gang rape of a middle school girl in Miryang
+The gang rape of a middle school girl in Miryang

-In 2004, a rape case occurred in Miryang, Gyeongsangnam-do.
+In 2004, a rape case occurred in Miryang, South Gyeongsang Province.
 Forty-four high school students in Miryang lured a victim from Ulsan to an online chat and raped her for a year.

-A candlelight rally was also voluntarily gathered by the internet masses who were angry at the incident.
-On the 11th, at 7 pm, in front of Kyobo Book Center in Jongno-gu, Seoul, and Lotte Department Store in Seomyeon, Busan, voices condemned the victims of the "Mild Middle School Girls Sexual Assault" case and the police's insufficient investigation.
+A candlelight rally was gathered by the internet masses who were angry at the incident.
+On the 11th, at 7 pm, in front of Kyobo Book Center in Jongno-gu, Seoul, and Lotte Department Store in Seomyeon, Busan, voices condemned the victims of the "Mild Middle School Girl's Sexual Assault" case and the police's insufficient investigation.